fabcontigiani/esp-mdf/README.md

 The directory ``~/esp`` will be used further to install the compiling toolchain, ESP-MDF and demo programs.
 You can use another directory, but make sure to modify the commands accordingly.

-1. [**Setup Toolchain**](https://docs.espressif.com/projects/esp-idf/en/stable/get-started-cmake/index.html#step-1-set-up-the-toolchain): please set up according to your PC's operating system ([Windows](https://docs.espressif.com/projects/esp-idf/en/stable/get-started-cmake/windows-setup.html), [Linux](https://docs.espressif.com/projects/esp-idf/en/stable/get-started-cmake/linux-setup.html) or [Mac OS](https://docs.espressif.com/projects/esp-idf/en/stable/get-started-cmake/macos-setup.html)).
-If you use linux, you can use this commands.
+1. [**Setup Toolchain**](https://docs.espressif.com/projects/esp-idf/en/v4.3.1/esp32/get-started/index.html#installation-step-by-step): please set up according to your PC's operating system.
+If you use linux, you can use following commands.

     ```shell
     git clone -b v4.3.1 --recursive https://github.com/espressif/esp-idf.git